William T. Ellis: Early life and family

 William Ellis was born near Knottsville, Kentucky, on July 24, 1845.
 He was one of two sons born Luther R. and Mary M. (Kellum) Ellis.

 Ellis was educated in the common schools until age sixteen.
-On October 5, 1861, he enlisted as a private in the First Kentucky Confederate Cavalry.
+On October 5, 1861, he enlisted as a private in the 1st Kentucky Cavalry.
 This unit became a part of the Orphan Brigade.
 Ellis eventually rose to become a non-commissioned officer in command of scouts.
 He served until the end of the war and mustered out on April 21, 1865.

 After the war, Ellis resumed his studies at Pleasant Valley Cemetery in Daviess County.
 To defray the cost of his education, he worked during the summer months.
 He studied law, supporting himself by serving as principal of Mount Etna Academy in Ohio County in 1867 and 1868.
 Admitted to the bar in 1868, he attended a course of lectures at Harvard Law School before commencing practice in Owensboro in 1870.

 On October 20, 1871, Ellis married Alice Coffey.
 Coffey died in 1872, and on November 2, 1876, Ellis married Mattie B. Miller.